The LLS National Patient Registry

 Your medical records hold valuable information.
 When your records are shared as part of a registry, this allows researchers to compare data and uncover patterns of side effects and outcomes that could be important for others to know.
 Over time, understanding of these patterns can lead to better treatment practices for patients with a diagnosis similar to your.

-Who can join the registry?
+Who has joined the registry?

 - What percent of diagnosed patients are “wait & watch”?